iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

   url: can-i-mix-dna-and-protein-data-in-a-partitioned-analysis
 - name: What is the interpretation of branch lengths when mixing codon and DNA data?
   url: what-is-the-interpretation-of-branch-lengths-when-mixing-codon-and-dna-data
-- name: What is the purpose of the composition test?
+- name: What is the purpose of composition test?
-  url: what-is-the-purpose-of-the-composition-test
+  url: what-is-the-purpose-of-composition-test
 - name: What is the good number of CPU cores to use
   url: what-is-the-good-number-of-cpu-cores-to-use
 - name: How do I save time for standard bootstrap?